 - What, if anything, seems to improve or worsen your symptoms?

 - AskMayoExpert.
 Mixed connective tissue disease.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.
+Mayo Clinic; 2019.

 Mixed connective tissue disease